demisto/content-docs/docs/get-started.md

 ## 9. Document your content or integration

-Documentation for the integration can be generated automatically by using this script located in [GitHub](integration-docs.md), then fill in the blanks such as overview.
+Documentation for the integration can be generated automatically by following the [Integration Documentation Guide](integration-docs), then fill in the blanks such as overview.
 The documentation will appear in Support articles.

 ## 10. Joint review